The Federal Reserve is often referred to as simply “The Fed.”

 The second, The Federal Reserve, was established in 1913 under President Wilson.

 The central bank is a system of 12 member banks.
 Each bank is a private corporation, and the board of directors elects its president.

 The 7-member Board of Governors, aka “The Board,” oversees the network of banks.

-Each member is appointed by the President of the United States, confirmed by the Senate, and serves a 14-year term on the board.
+Each member of The Board is appointed by the President of the United States, confirmed by the Senate, and serves a 14-year term.

 Each Presidential term gets two picks as the assignments are staggered.
 One member’s term expires every two years.

 The Board oversees the member banks and must approve their selection of presidents.

 The Board and the Banks work together “to serve the public interest.”

 Who is The Fed Chair, and How Did They Get the Position?

 The Chair of the Board of Governors of the Federal Reserve, aka the “Fed Chair,” is currently Jerome Powell.